-MANTRA is a free, non-assessed course with guidelines to help you understand and reflect on how to manage the data you collect throughout your research.
+MANTRA is a free, online non-assessed course with guidelines to help you understand and reflect on how to manage the digital data you collect throughout your research.
 It has been crafted for the use of post-graduate students, early career researchers, and also information professionals.
 It is freely available on the web for anyone to explore on their own.

-There are eight units and four data handling practicals: R, SPSS, NVivo, and ArcGIS.
-Each unit takes up to one hour, plus time for recommended resources and software practicals.
+Each unit takes up to one hour, plus time for further reading and carrying out the data handling exercises.
 In the units you will find explanations, descriptions, examples, exercises, and video clips in which academics, PhD students and others talk about the challenges of managing research data.
 The data handling tutorials assume some experience with each software environment and provide exercises in PDF along with open datasets to download and work through using your own installed software.